oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 The flow illustrated in Figure 1 shows the steps the client in trust domain A needs to perform to access a protected resource in trust domain B. In this flow, the client is in possession of a token that an authorization server will accept as part of a token exchange flow as defined in [Token Exchange](#token-exchange).
 How the client obtained this token is out of scope of this specification.
 The client has a way to discover the authorization server in domain B and a trust relationship exists between domain A and domain B. It includes the following:

-* (A) The client in trust domain A discovers the location of the authorization server of trust domain B. See [Authorization Server Discovery](#authorization-server-discovery).
+1. The client in trust domain A discovers the location of the authorization server of trust domain B. See [Authorization Server Discovery](#authorization-server-discovery).

-* (B) The client in trust domain A exchanges a token it has in its possession with the authorization server in trust domain A for a JWT authorization grant that can be used at the authorization server in trust domain B. See [Token Exchange](#token-exchange).
+1. The client in trust domain A exchanges a token it has in its possession with the authorization server in trust domain A for a JWT authorization grant that can be used at the authorization server in trust domain B. See [Token Exchange](#token-exchange).

-* (C) The authorization server of trust domain A processes the request and returns a JWT authorization grant that the client can use with the authorization server of trust domain B. This requires a trust relationship between the authorization servers in trust domain A and trust domain B (sometimes referred to as federation).
+1. The authorization server of trust domain A processes the request and returns a JWT authorization grant that the client can use with the authorization server of trust domain B. This requires a trust relationship between the authorization servers in trust domain A and trust domain B (sometimes referred to as federation).
 Such a trust relationship typically manifests as the exchange of key material, whereby the authorization server in domain B trusts the public key(s) of domain A, which are used to verify JWT authorization grants signed with the corresponding private key(s).

-* (D) The client in trust domain A presents the authorization grant to the authorization server of trust domain B. See [Access Token Request](#atr).
+1. The client in trust domain A presents the authorization grant to the authorization server of trust domain B. See [Access Token Request](#atr).

-* (E) Authorization server of trust domain B validates the JWT authorization grant and returns an access token.
+1. Authorization server of trust domain B validates the JWT authorization grant and returns an access token.
  Validating the JWT authorization grant requires trusting the public key(s) of domain A and its authority to issue authorization grants.
 This might take the form of configuration and policy in domain B that associates a set of public keys with domain A. Or might rely on the keys published at domain A's `jwks_uri` as listed in it's Authorization Server Metadata {{RFC8414}}.

-* (F) The client in trust domain A uses the access token received from the authorization server in trust domain B to access the protected resource in trust domain B.
+1. The client in trust domain A uses the access token received from the authorization server in trust domain B to access the protected resource in trust domain B.

 ## Authorization Server Discovery
 This specification does not define authorization server discovery.
-A client MAY use the `authorization_servers` property as defined in OAuth 2.0 Protected Resource Metadata {{RFC9728}}, maintain a static mapping or use other means to identify the authorization server.
+A client may use the `authorization_servers` property as defined in OAuth 2.0 Protected Resource Metadata {{RFC9728}}, maintain a static mapping or use other means to identify the authorization server.

 ## Token Exchange